tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## Microsoft Team Foundation Server (TFS)

-The Microsoft TFS plugin for UrbanCode Release provides visibility into work items from the impact analysis view ofUrbanCode Release.
+The Microsoft TFS plugin for UrbanCode Release provides visibility into work items from the impact analysis view of  UrbanCode Release.
 Visual Studio Team Services (formerly VSO) is also supported.

 ---